-18. Each school and/or district reopening plan requires that if the school district is in session remotely or otherwise, pupil transportation must be provided to nonpublic, parochial, private, charter schools or students whose Individualized Education Program have placed them out of district whose schools are meeting in conducting in- person session education when/if the district is not.
+Each school and/or district reopening plan requires that if the school district is in session remotely or otherwise, pupil transportation must be provided to nonpublic, parochial, private, charter schools or students whose Individualized Education Program have placed them out of district whose schools are meeting in conducting in- person session education when/if the district is not.

-- Students attending BOCES programs and Charter Schools will receive daily transportation and they are obligated to follow district protocol including: - Masks will be worn on buses, - Students will have assigned seats, - Students will sit in a seat by themselves or may be required to sit with someone who lives in their household,
+- Students attending BOCES programs and Charter Schools will receive daily transportation and they are obligated to follow district protocol including: - Parents will be encouraged to drop off and pick up their children.